U.S. House to vote on Russia oil ban, Ukraine aid and gov't spending | Politics

 The U.S. House of Representatives was poised on Wednesday for a critical series of votes that would ban U.S. imports of Russian oil, provide emergency aid to Ukraine and fund the federal government through Sept.
 30.

-House lawmakers were expected to begin with a midmorning vote to adopt the rules for a floor debate that would precede final votes on passage later in the day.
-If approved by the House, the measures would go on to the Senate.
+Democratic leadership was trying to resolve the problem, which has delayed action on the House floor.
+With money for the federal government due to run out at midnight Friday, the House also plans to vote on a separate measure to keep the government funded through Tuesday.

+This was seen mainly as a housekeeping step so that congressional clerks would have enough time to process the $1.5 trillion "omnibus" legislation following House and Senate passage.
+That clerical work could extend beyond the midnight Friday deadline when existing funding expires.
 Acting White House budget director Shalanda Young urged the House and Senate to act promptly to send the Ukraine aid and government funding measure to the White House for President Joe Biden's signature.

 "The bipartisan funding bill is proof that both parties can come together to deliver for the American people and advance critical national priorities," Young said in a statement.
 The House was also expected to vote on a bill to ban Russian energy imports.
 The legislation builds on Biden's newly announced ban by including moves to review Russia's membership in the World Trade Organization.
 It would also renew and expand the Magnitsky human rights law to ease the way for further U.S. sanctions on Russia.